JCF0/creator-vault-graveyard/README.md

 Creator Vault is a Solana program that enables creators to wrap fungible SPL tokens into voucher NFTs that can later be redeemed 1:1 for the underlying tokens.

-It demonstrates a hybrid token–NFT pattern:
+It demonstrates a hybrid token–NFT primitive:

 - Deposit SPL tokens into a vault
-- Mint a voucher NFT representing the deposited amount
+- Mint a voucher NFT representing the deposit
 - Burn the voucher NFT to redeem the exact underlying tokens
-- Prevent double-redeem and cross-vault misuse
+- Enforce vault binding to prevent misuse

-This pattern enables OTC-style liquidity, composability, and tokenized claims backed by locked assets.
+This pattern enables:

+- OTC-style liquidity
+- Transferable tokenized claims
+- Composable NFT-backed financial primitives
+- Locked-asset-backed collectibles

 Built for the **Solana Graveyard Hack – DRiP Track**.